FAQ-on-buying-a-marina-berth

 When you purchase a long lease marina berth you are buying the right to moor your vessel in a marina.

-At some marinas, you will be buying the right to moor your vessel on a dedicated berth.
+Some marinas will offer you the right to moor your vessel on a dedicated berth.

 In other marinas, you will be buying the right to moor your vessel in the marina as a whole.

-We do occasionally have freehold marina berths for sale.
+We do rarely have freehold marina berths for sale.
 These berths don’t have a lease end date.

-Will I have to pay stamp duty if I buy a marina berth in the UK?
+Will I need to pay stamp duty if I buy a marina berth in the UK?

 You’ll be happy to hear that you won’t have any stamp duty to pay on any marina berth purchase in the UK.